-The aircraft began to descend on the same heading leaving air mass O2.
-At point T1 (15.1 hrs), it performed a platform turn onto a northwards heading and then continued descent to a level northwards run at 840 hPa in air mass O3 (radar height above the sea surface of 1400 m).
-This run crossed two precipitating cloud bands (see [Vaughan et al., 2014](#)).
-The CO is variable along this run but drops towards the end entering air mass O4).
-The wind speed increased generally along this northward run interrupted by marked drops within the cloud bands.
-The aircraft descended again into cloud to the 180° turn T2 and descent to a third level run heading southwards at 930 hPa (height 500 m).
+Bull.
+Amer.
+Meteor.
+Soc.).
+The CO is variable along this run but drops toward the end entering air mass O4).
+The wind speed increased generally along this northward run, interrupted by marked drops within the cloud bands.
+The aircraft descended again into cloud to the 180° turn T2 and descent to a third-level run heading southward at 930 hPa (height 500 m).
 The maximum wind speed observed was 49 m s^{-1} after turning at 500 m.
 The same two cloud bands were crossed at this lower level.

-The lower panels in [Fig. 7](#) show back trajectories calculated from points spaced at 60 s intervals along the flight track.
-The calculation uses ERA-Interim winds, interpolated in space and time to current trajectory locations, as described in Section 2c.
-This technique has been shown to reproduce observed tracer structure in the atmosphere with a displacement error of filamentary features of less than 30 km ([Methven et al., 2003](#)).
+The lower panels in Fig. 7 show back trajectories calculated from points spaced at 60-s intervals along the flight track.
+The calculation uses ERA-Interim winds, interpolated in space and time to current trajectory locations, as described in section 2c.
+This technique has been shown to reproduce observed tracer structure in the atmosphere with a displacement error of filamentary features of less than 30 km (Methven et al. 2003).
 The back trajectories are colored using the observed CO mixing ratio at each release point.
-The color scale runs from blue to red (low to high) and the corresponding mixing ratios can be read from the time series.
+The color scale runs from blue to red (low to high), and the corresponding mixing ratios can be read from the time series.

-[Figure 7b](#) shows back trajectories from the southward leg to turn T1 (1437-1503 UTC).
+Figure 7b shows back trajectories from the southward leg to turn T1 (1437-1503 UTC).
 Three coherent levels of CO are associated with distinct trajectory behaviors.
 Trajectories for the lowest CO (blue) wrap tightly into the cyclone center and are identified with air entering the warm seclusion.
-They originate from the boundary layer (almost one day beforehand) and ascend most strongly around the northern side of the cyclone center.
+They originate from the boundary layer (almost 1 day beforehand) and ascend most strongly around the northern side of the cyclone center.
 The intermediate CO values (green) are labeled O1 and also wrap around the cyclone center, ascending most strongly as they move around the western flank of the cyclone.
 The aircraft intercepted them on the higher leg (640 hPa) where the trajectories are almost level.
 The marked jump to the higher CO (red) in air mass O2 is linked to a change in the analyzed trajectory behavior.
-All the O2 back trajectories reach a cusp (i.e. a change in direction at a stagnation point in the system-relative flow) on the northwest side of the cyclone (at around 1800 UTC 7 December 2011); before the cusp the trajectories were ascending from the southwest.
-The correspondence of air stream O1 defined using aircraft composition data with air stream S1, identified using the forecast region of strong low-level winds ([Fig. 5f](#)), is striking.
-The O2 and S2 air streams
+All the O2 back trajectories reach a cusp (i.e., a change in direction at a stagnation point in the system-relative flow) on the northwest side of the cyclone (at around 1800 UTC 7 December 2011); before the cusp, the trajectories were ascending from the southwest.
+The correspondence of airstream O1 defined using aircraft composition data with airstream S1, identified using the forecast region of strong low-level winds (Fig. 5g), is striking.
+The O2 and S2 airstreams (Fig. 5g) are also very similar, although some are included in the S2 cluster that